 The artifacts of Chaco canyon

-Many artifacts were found at Chaco Canyon such as the wooden flutes, cylindrical vessels, human effigy vessels and ceramic incense burners.
+Many artifacts were found at Chaco Canyon which included wooden flutes, cylindrical vessels, human effigy vessels and ceramic incense burners.
 Traces of cacao beans commonly found in Mexico were detected in pottery sherds in 2009.
 In addition, 111 cylindrical pottery jars were found similar to those found in Central America.

 Seminar on Indigenous Architecture

 When I had an opportunity to teach architecture at Iowa State University, I developed and taught a graduate level seminar on indigenous architecture.
-It was startling for architecture students to learn that vernacular architecture, as it is often called, was developed through trial and error by local builders using locally available materials.
+It was exciting for architecture students to learn about vernacular architecture.
+Such architecture is developed through trial and error by local builders using locally available materials.

 Mimamsa Diary is available as an ebook from Amazon now.